 Volunteers should confirm that tetanus shots are up to date before volunteering - no additional shots are required.
 MDS suggests that volunteers check with their health care plan to make sure they have coverage for the location where they will be serving.
 If the plan does not provide coverage for the location, MDS recommends that volunteers purchase additional health care coverage.
 Volunteers will assume liability for any costs related to health care and accident costs they may incur while serving with MDS.

 Weekly volunteers should bring clothes and shoes that follow the MDS dress code.
 Volunteers are also required to bring bedding, towels, and a pillow to use during the week.
 Tools are provided, but volunteers may bring personal tools if preferred.
-Find the full packing list and dress code requirements in the MDS Volunteer Guide (page 12 and page 7).
+Find the full packing list and dress code requirements in the MDS Volunteer Guide (pages 7 and 12).

 Volunteers may or may not have any interaction with the homeowners that that they are serving.
 If you do get this opportunity, a listening ear is often appreciated.
 Remember to be respectful when interacting with community members and other volunteers that may have differing lifestyles and beliefs from your own.
 Be prepared to be flexible and come with a serving heart!